neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 In the study of animal behavior, motion tracks are often used to extract and label discrete actions, sometimes referred to as behavioral syllables or states.
-While `movement` is not designed for such tasks, it may generate features useful for action segmentation and recognition.
-We may develop packages specialized for this purpose, which will be compatible with `movement` and the existing ecosystem of related tools.
+While `movement` is not designed for such tasks, it can be used to generate features that are relevant for action recognition.

 ## Design principles